I hope you find this page helpful in understanding the Design and Technology programme at St John Henry Newman School.

 In Year 7 pupils are introduced to Design and Technology with small design and make activities in a selection of material areas, which include Timbers, Polymers, Card and Paper, Textiles and Food.
 It also includes Sustainability element.
-In Year 8 pupils get the opportunity to carry on and develop their skills in and knowledge of the subject through both practical and theory-based tasks.
-Before make a choice of which DT strand they may like to take for their further studies.
+In the following years pupils get the opportunity to carry on and develop their skills in and knowledge of the subject through both practical and theory-based tasks.
+Before making a choice of which DT strand they may wish to develop for their further studies.

 Learning and Assessment will be made throughout the year and focused around the following key areas of Technology:

 This qualification is assessed in two parts with equal weighting :-

 Yr1 - Design and Technology course builds on the previous progress of the pupils and allows their confidence to grow.
 Pupils will complete a range of mini NEA design and make tasks in the following materials areas of Timbers, Polymers, Card and Paper, Textiles.
 This process builds their confidence when using a range of tools and machines.
 Pupils will also learn how to draw accurately as well as studying about smart materials and issues such as sustainability and the environment and learn how it impacts on design.

 Yr2 - Allows pupils to undertake a major design and make task that accounts for 50% of their final grade.
 The remaining 50% is a written exam that will require pupils to answer questions that test their knowledge, some of which require a piece of extended writing to be produced.